xapian/xapian-docsprint/concepts/indexing/databases.rst

 Xapian databases store data in custom formats which allow searches to be performed extremely quickly; Xapian does not use a relational database as its datastore.
-There are several database backends; the main backend in the 1.2 release series of Xapian is called the *Chert* backend.
+There are several database backends; the main backend in the 1.4 release series of Xapian is called the *Glass* backend.
 This stores information in the filesystem (under a given path).

 It is possible to perform searches across multiple databases at once, and